aws-solutions-library-samples/guidance-for-similarity-search-based-retrieval-augmented-generation-on-aws/README.md

 ## Running the Guidance

-1. Open the Q&A application public URL form Cloudformation outputs tab.
+1. Open the Q&A application public URL from Cloudformation outputs tab.
-2. Click on the upload sample document form Left Navigation bar.
+2. Click on the **Upload sample document** from Left Navigation bar.

 ![upload image](assets/upload.png)